Ichiro and Yusei Kikuchi face massive media frenzy in first appearance of Mariners’ Japan trip

 TOKYO — The two players and their manager walked through the underground tunnel that took them from the basement of the Tokyo Dome to the banquet room floor of the Tokyo Dome Hotel.
-The threesome chatted a little as a series of MLB and Mariners staff members served as chaperones for the short trip.
+The threesome chatted a little as a series of Major League Baseball and Mariners staff members served as chaperones for the short trip.

 The two Japanese stars knew what was going to happen once they walked through the doors and what/who was awaiting them.